Rating scale

 Different criteria may require different values to prioritize the issues.
-For this matter, when you create a criterion, you need to set scores that your team will use to evaluate it.
+For this matter, when you create a criterion, you need to choose a rating that your team will use to evaluate it.

 There are four options to choose from: